NoogaNews/election-guide/candidates/eric-mcroy.md

 jurisdiction: state
 q1: I support an expansion of Tenncare under the Affordable Care Act.
 Currently, thousands of  Tennesseans are uninsured and hospitals across the state are in jeopardy of collapsing.
 q2: Abortion is an issue between a woman and her doctor.
 That is not an area the government should be intruding.
 q3: I would like Common Core to put less emphasis on testing.
 Standardized testing is an important indicator of learning but it is not everything.
-Common Core needs to put the power back in the teacher’s hands while keeping standards as an indicator of academic progress.
+Common Core needs to put the power back in the teacher???s hands while keeping standards as an indicator of academic progress.
-q4: With Tennessee’s current financial situation, we can not afford to repeal the Hall income tax.
+q4: With Tennessee???s current financial situation, we can not afford to repeal the Hall income tax.
 No one likes taxes and I understand that.
 However, before discussions begin on repealing the tax, we must find where the reduced revenue or spending cuts will take place.
 q5:
 q6:
 q7: